laurent-martin/aspera-hsts-operations/README.md

 - A self-managed **Linux** system with admin (`root`) access (e.g. Rocky 9)
 - [Official hardware requirements](https://www.ibm.com/support/pages/system-sizing-guidelines-aspera-transfer-products), typically 4 cores, 8GB RAM
 - A public IP address
-- The server is reachable on a minimum of 2 TCP ports (for Node : 443 and SSH : 33001) and 1 UDP port (for FASP : 33001), so typically TCP/443 TCP/33001 UDP/33001 (configurable)
+- The server is reachable in this address on a minimum of 2 TCP ports (for Node : 443 and SSH : 33001) and 1 UDP port (for FASP : 33001), so typically TCP/443 TCP/33001 UDP/33001 (configurable)
-- A DNS A record (FQDN) for that IP address (or use FreeDNS, see below)
+- A DNS A record (FQDN) for that IP address (or use a free DNS provider, see later)
-- A TLS certificate for that FQDN (or use `letsencypt` see below: this requires port TCP/80)
+- A TLS certificate for that FQDN (or use a free certificate provider, see later)
 - A license file provided by IBM.
 For example, an evaluation license file:

   `87650-AsperaEnterprise-unlim.eval.aspera-license`